 The data contains an image volume for each patient, for each echo time.
 The center of mass from the three inserted prostate gold fiducial markers was manually defined.
 The ground truth label for this dataset consist of spherical objects with a radius of 1-12 mm, inserted in the center of mass defined locations.
 Method in the paper uses 9 mm radius.

-Keywords: Gold fiducial marker, MRI only, Radiotherapy, MRI radiation therapy, Prostate, Cancer, Radiology.
+Keywords: Gold fiducial marker, MRI only, Radiotherapy, MRI radiation therapy, Prostate, Cancer, Radiology, Annotated.

 Sample images with reduced image quality.
 Please click to preview.

 |Cite as||Christian Jamtheim Gustafsson (2020) Multi-echo gradient echo (MEGRE) doi:10.23698/aida/megre|